 For a time it seemed like tech might free us from the bonds of geography.
 In theory, fast internet meant new economic opportunity in any city.
 And telecommuting and video conferencing meant we could work from anywhere.
-But in reality, the geographic digital divide is as wide, and in fact even wider than it ever was.
+But in reality, the geographic digital divide is as wide, and in fact even wider, than it ever was.
 Recently Amazon decided its new headquarters could only go in big cities with a big tech workforce.
 That just solidified the fact that technology and the digital economy are less evenly distributed than ever.
-Molly Wood talks with Mark Muro, senior fellow at the Brookings Institution and lead author of the 2017 report "Digitalization and the American Workforce."
-Today's show is sponsored by Colgate University.
+Molly Wood talked with Mark Muro, senior fellow at the Brookings Institution and lead author of the 2017 report “Digitalization and the American Workforce.”
+The following is an edited transcript of their conversation.

 Mark Muro: The more digital your job is, the likelier you are to be paid well.
 But then places have very different digital work scales.
 At the top of the scale, you have these sort of coastal tech superstars that are filled also with highly skilled digital workers, highly educated workers.
 But then it really falls off and you have many places that have a third the level of digital skills.
 So we’re faced with this spectacle of potentially widening divides between places as the digital “haves” pull away from the digital “have nots.”